Nexmo/nexmo-developer/_tutorials/client-sdk-ios-add-sdk-to-your-app.md

 [client login];
 ```

-> *Note*: self should implement `NXMClientDelegate` protocol.
+Note that `self` should implement the `NXMClientDelegate` protocol.

-On a succesfull login, The following delegate method is called with `NXMConnectionStatusConnected`.
+On a successful login, the following delegate method is called with `NXMConnectionStatusConnected`:

 **Swift:**
 ```swift